JoJoBeBop/Period4/README.md

 # Period4
-This is my main repository for period 4 assignments.
+This is my main repository for my period 4 assignments.